MaxPleaner/Marktplatz/README.md

 On 5 second intervals, users' locations are pinged to the server and all connected clients' see their maps update to show any change.

+## Does it work?

+It should, except there might be a bug where only one user can be logged in at once.

 ## How was it built

 The server is written in ES6 Javacript, but can run on older platforms as well via [Babel](/https://babeljs.io/).